-Although professional riggers will undoubtedly have their own preferences in applying swaging crimps in sequence, we have found the following suggestions to be helpful:
+Although professional riggers will undoubtedly have their own preferences in applying swaging crimps in sequence of copper sleeves, we have found the following suggestions to be helpful:

 For larger size sleeves (1/8” and larger), it helps to rotate the sleeve 180 degrees after each swage.
-This will keep the sleeve straight after swaging is completed eliminating the “banana effect” or bending of the swaged sleeve.
+This will keep the sleeve straight after swaging is completed eliminating the “banana effect” or bending of the swaged copper sleeves.